wasi-master/rich-rst/README.md

 - Fix default lexer not being used sometimes
 - Improve formatting for html with raw tag
 - Add hide-error option for the CLI

+## [1.1.2]

+- Admonitions are now shown inside panels
+- Fields are now shown inside tables
+- Default value for guess_lexer is now False